 You don’t need every piece to go viral, you just need pieces that target specific audiences.
 Find those smaller targets and make something meaningful for them.
 A few high quality links might be worth twice as many in an industry where it’s really easy to get links.

-Part 3: Reformat Useful Data into Something Easy to Share
+3) Reformat Useful Data into Something That is Easy to Share

 It makes sense that people gravitate towards information packaged in a way that’s easy to understand at a glance and share with others.
 There are plenty of reputable, free sources of information online, but the data is not usually in the most user friendly format.